Organizing a Machine Learning Monorepo with Pants | by Michał Oleszak | Aug, 2023

 Streamline your ML workflow management

-Have you ever copy-pasted chunks of utility code between projects, resulting in multiple versions of the same code living in different repositories?
+Have you ever copy-pasted chunks of utility between projects, resulting in multiple versions of the same code living in different repositories?
 Or, perhaps, you had to make pull requests to tens of projects after the name of the GCP bucket in which you store your data was updated?

 Situations described above arise way too often in ML teams, and their consequences vary from a single developer’s annoyance to the team’s inability to ship their code as needed.
 Luckily, there’s a remedy.

 We will briefly debate monorepos’ merits and demerits, examine why it’s an excellent architecture choice for machine learning teams, and peek into how Big Tech is using it.
-Finally, we’ll see how to harness the power of the Pants build system to organize your machine learning monorepo into a robust CI/CD build system.
+Finally, we’ll see how to harness the of the Pants build system to organize your machine learning monorepo into a robust CI/CD build system.

 Strap in as we embark on this journey to streamline your ML project management.